HuiziRen1117/Kaggle-Practice/README.md

 # House prices: Ensemble and a comprehensive EDA (keep updating)

+## Introduction

+Kaggle describes this competition as follows:

+Ask a home buyer to describe their dream house, and they probably won’t begin with the height of the basement ceiling or the proximity to an east-west railroad.
+But this playground competition’s dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.

+With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 ## Executive Summary:

 I started the competition by focusing on detailed data exploration just to have a great grasp of the dataset, which is very useful for dealing with missing value and conducting effective feature engineering.
 EDA process will be introduced here with many visualizations.
 This project includes